tbro/lunar/src/README.md

     cargo install --path .

 That assumes you have cloned and `cd`ed into this repo.
 It also assumes you have configured you path to include binaries installed through cargo.

+## License

+This is just a few lines of code which wraps the [esbat](https://github.com/iliana/esbat) library.
+In an attempt to avoid trouble it has the same [Creative Commons Attribution-NonCommercial 4.0 International License][license].
+Please refer to [that library](https://github.com/iliana/esbat) for details.